Water-themed art abounds in two downtown Waterbury exhibits

 This exhibit is on display in the storefront windows along Stowe Street in Waterbury now through Oct.
 21. Below is a list of the exhibit locations with the names of each artist whose work is hung in each window.

 On Oct.
-5, the public is invited to view the pieces and then gather at Axel’s Gallery & Frame Shop at the reception with Andreas John and “The Many Voices of Water” exhibit from 5 to 7 p.m.
+5, those who created pieces for the exhibit and the public are invited to view the plates hung along Stowe Street and then gather at 4 p.m. in Jack’s Alley beside Stowe Street Emporium.
+All are encouraged to catch the reception at Axel’s Gallery & Frame Shop with Andreas John for his exhibit “The Many Voices of Water” from 5 to 7 p.m.